eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-mapping.md

 }
 ```

-A Structured CloudEvent for ditto would look like this:
+A Structured CloudEvent for Ditto would look like this:

 ```